The Paul Law Firm P.C.

 Can I receive both Jones Act and LHWCA benefits?

-Generally no, but determining eligibility requires careful analysis.
+Generally no, but determining eligibility requires careful legal analysis.

 Do maritime cases require proof of fault?